Klaus Mack: Early life and education

-Politics
+Political career

+Career in local politics

 Mack was mayor of the municipality of Enzklösterle from May 2000 to October 2006.
 He was mayor of the town of Bad Wildbad from 23 October 2006 to 15 October 2021.
 In 2014, he was confirmed in office.
 In addition, he has been a member of the district council in the district of Calw since 2014, where he is deputy chairman of the CDU faction.

+Furthermore, he is chairman of the tourism committee of the Gemeindetag Baden-Württemberg and a member of the Kommunalpolitische Vereinigung (KPV).

+Member of the German Parliament, 2021–present

-He was elected directly to the Bundestag in 2021, representing the Calw district.
+Mack was elected directly to the Bundestag in 2021, representing the Calw district.
 In parliament, he has since been serving on the Committee on the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
 In autumn 2020 Mack was nominated by the CDU as a direct candidate in the federal constituency of Calw for the 2021 federal election.
 He won the direct mandate with 33.8% of the first votes and was elected to the German Bundestag.
 His opponent in the constituency was the SPD federal leader Saskia Esken.

-Memberships

-Mack has been chairman of the Nature Park Association in the Black Forest Nature Park Central/North since 2015 and chairman of the Northern Black Forest Regional Association since 2019.
-Furthermore, he is chairman of the tourism committee of the Gemeindetag Baden-Württemberg and a member of the Kommunalpolitische Vereinigung (KPV).
-Until 2021, he was chairman of the project advisory board Red Deer Concept Northern Black Forest of the Forest Research Institute Baden-Württemberg.
+Since 2026, Mack has been serving as deputy chair of the CDU/CSU parliamentary group, under the leadership of chairman Thorsten Frei.
+In this capacity, he oversees the group's legislative activity on climate, the environment, sustainability and development cooperation.